 - Demonstrate competence in applying operant conditioning techniques through final training assessment by instructor.

 Course Content (Themes, Concepts, Issues and Skills)

-- Aggressive behaviors directed at other animals and keepers
+- Management of aggressive behaviors directed at other animals and keepers

 - Use of operant and other conditioning techniques to manage animal behavior

 - Utilizing S.P.I.D.E.R. enrichment planning process, including building environmental enrichment devices made of various materials